 If you sell apparel (T-shirts, mugs, hats, leggings, etc), you can benefit from using Placeit.
-Ecommerce merchants as well as most business owners who promote their business can use Placeit.
+Ecommerce merchants and most business owners who promote their business can use Placeit.
 That covers a lot of people.

 Placeit has over 36 thousand templates to use to show off your products.